Home » Kitchen » Soups, Stocks, Broths + Chili » How to Make and Can Chicken Broth or Stock

 I refrigerate the chicken stock while I make the chicken bone broth and then end up canning the bone broth at the same time that I can the stock.

 While these terms are used interchangeably (I know I’m guilty), there is a difference between stock and broth.
-Stock is generally made by slow-cooking meaty bones over many hours; as such, the stock is typically heartier from the gelatin released by the bones.
-In the strictest sense, the broth is any liquid that meat has been cooked in.
+Stock is generally made by slow-cooking meaty bones over many hours; the stock is typically heartier from the gelatin released by the bones.
+In the strictest sense, the broth is any liquid in which meat has been cooked.

 Roasted or Raw Chicken Stock

-When considering canning chicken stock, you need to decide whether you want roasted chicken stock or raw chicken stock.
-Roasting the chicken and vegetables results in a richer broth in color and flavor, while a raw chicken broth is a cleaner, more neutral broth.
-I prefer to have both on hand, so make a batch of each once or twice a year.
+When considering canning chicken stock, you need to decide whether you want roasted or raw chicken stock.
+Roasting the chicken and vegetables results in a richer broth in color and flavor, while raw chicken broth is cleaner and more neutral.
+I prefer to have both on hand, so I make a batch of each once or twice a year.

-That said, feel free to skip the ‘roasting’ part of the recipe if you would rather have simpler-tasting, raw chicken stock.
-You can see the difference in the roasted chicken broth on the left compared to the raw chicken broth on the right.
+Feel free to skip the ‘roasting’ part of the recipe if you would rather have simpler-tasting, raw chicken stock.
+The difference between the roasted chicken broth on the left and the raw chicken broth on the right is evident.

 Canning roasted chicken stock v raw chicken stock.
 Both are canned in Presto Canner

-When I go to the effort of making and canning broth or stock, I always prefer to use organic meat and produce.
+When I make and can broth or stock, I always prefer to use organic meat and produce.

 Can You Water Bath Can Chicken Stock or Broth?